neura-sx/graphene-book/book/multi-sig/tutorial-updating-multi-sig.md

 > Note that the value `6`, used in the first line, is specific for the `account_update_operation`, which we need for this purpose.

 ### Pay the transaction fee
-To create the required transaction fee, associated with the proposed transfer, run this command:
+To create the required transaction fee, associated with the account update, run this command:
 ```
 set_fees_on_builder_transaction <builder-handle-ID> BTS
 ```